|

 file format.
 Unlike GIMP it is meant to only serve basic image editing

-needs.
 Splashup and Splashup Light are two

 Flash-based image editing applications.
 Splashup needs to be run with